Exceptional isomorphisms between complements of affine plane curves: Related questions

 The negative answer to the Complement Problem for $n=2$ also furnishes a negative answer for any $n\ge 3$.
-This mainly relies on the cancellation property for curves, as explained in the following result:
+This relies mainly on the cancellation property for curves, as explained in the following result: